riddhiwho/java-handbook/anonymous_functions/readme.md

 ```

 ✅ You can say:
-🔸 All lambdas are anonymous functions,
+🔸 All lambdas are anonymous functions
 🔸 but not all anonymous functions are lambdas (e.g., anonymous inner classes).